 This comes as no surprise as Jill has been blessed with a family of non-picky eaters.
-Her husband will eat anything that swims, runs, flies, comes up from the ground, falls out of a tree or can be found roadside.
+Her husband will eat anything that swims, runs, jumps, flies, comes up from the ground, falls out of a tree, can be peeled from your front grill or found roadside.
 Her kids eat veggies without bribes, think kale chips are junk food and would rather eat fruit than Fruit Loops.

 I’ve been blessed with none of the above.
 My husband survives on a diet of beef and Swedish Fish.
-He’s picky and, worse – lactose intolerant – which everything new, cheesy or creamy is out.
+He’s picky and, worse—lactose intolerant—which means everything new, cheesy or creamy is out.
 My daughter is on rotating fad diet, one week avoiding white foods; the next, things with legs.
 This week, it’s foods that begin with “K”.

 Nonetheless, I decided to give dinner roulette a shot.

 On Monday, fresh from a weekend of take-out and endless hours on Pinterest, my goals are high and I’m ready to kill it in the kitchen.
 Tonight, I’m whipping up a healthy meal of fish and veggies.
 Yay me!

 Recipe: Parmesan-crusted Halibut and Caramelized Brussels Sprouts

 Comments: “What are these stinky balls?” and “Did you fish this out of the Schuylkill?”

 I do not speak to my smartass family for the rest of the evening.